piscopancer/lariakia/README.md

 # lariakia
- rpg game developed by me and my friend stainslav
+ rpg game developed by me and my friend Stanislav